metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Optional:

-- `value` (Map of String) Value to be applied to annotations/labels of workload.Items in Value which will be appended after annotations/labels when Operator is 'add'.Items in Value which match in annotations/labels will be deleted when Operator is 'remove'.Items in Value which match in annotations/labels will be replaced when Operator is 'replace'.
+- `value` (Map of String) Value to be applied to annotations/labels of workload.
+Items in Value which will be appended after annotations/labels when Operator is 'add'.
+Items in Value which match in annotations/labels will be deleted when Operator is 'remove'.
+Items in Value which match in annotations/labels will be replaced when Operator is 'replace'.

 <a id="nestedatt--spec--override_rules--overriders--args_overrider"></a>